AnnieRae1111/AnnieRae1111/README.md

 * 🌍  I'm based in Boulder, CO
 * ✉️  You can contact me at [annierae.elizabeth@gmail.com](mailto:annierae.elizabeth@gmail.com)
-* 🤝  I'm open to collaborating on front end design or development projects.
+* 🤝  I'm open to collaborating on frontend design or development projects.

 ### Skills